EDonkey2000

 eDonkey2000 (nicknamed "ed2k") was a peer-to-peer file sharing application developed by US company MetaMachine (Jed McCaleb and Sam Yagan), using the Multisource File Transfer Protocol.
-This client supports both the eDonkey2000 network and the Overnet network.
+It supported both the eDonkey2000 network and the Overnet network.

 On September 28, 2005, eDonkey was discontinued following a cease and desist letter from the RIAA.

 eDonkey2000 network

 Users on the eDonkey2000 network predominantly share large files of tens or hundreds of megabytes, such as CD images, videos, games, and software programs.
 To ease file searching, some websites list the checksums of sought-after files in the form of an ed2k link.
 Some of those websites also have lists of active servers for users to update.

 MetaMachines has also created another file-sharing network called Overnet, which interoperates with the eDonkey network, but without the use of servers.
 Most eDonkey clients also now use the Overnet network.
 In 2004, MetaMachines announced it would stop development of Overnet to concentrate on eDonkey2000 (though the eDonkey2000 client now includes the Overnet protocol).

 eDonkey has since been closed down.